 - Analyze – The system analyzes the collected data to identify customers’ price elasticity, their interests and their buying habits.
 It will provide multi-dimensional feature analytics and pricing recommendations based on this data for approval.

-- Target – The system will automatically target the identified individuals with the tailored pre-approved price ranges via real time reactive pricing via the e-commerce site and/or app, emails and push notifications.
+- Target – The system will automatically target the identified individuals with the tailored pre-approved price ranges via real-time reactive pricing via the e-commerce site and/or app, emails and push notifications.

 Advantages: Why do airlines need an airline Personalized Dynamic Pricing System?

 With technology advancing and airline e-commerce becoming increasingly competitive, soon Personalized Dynamic Pricing will be the new norm.
-Early adaption of the system will allow airlines the added benefit of a competitive advantage and more experience along with the following advantages.
+Early adaption of the system will allow airlines the added benefit of competitive advantage and more experience along with the following advantages.

-- Increased Profit – By positioning pricing to maximize on individual customer price elasticity; airlines earn more and steadily increase their profit.
+- Increased Profit – By positioning pricing to maximize individual customer price elasticity; airlines earn more and steadily increase their profit.

 - Increased Sales – Personalized Dynamic Pricing increases sales by increasing the number of people who can access the product or service.
-Prospect customers who once thought they couldn’t afford you might buy when prices match their price elasticity.
+Prospect customers who once thought they couldn’t afford might buy when prices match their price elasticity.

-- Accuracy – A personalized dynamic pricing model and software takes out the assumptions and guess work in pricing decisions and increases the quality of price decision making.
+- Accuracy – A personalized dynamic pricing model and software takes out the assumptions and guesswork in pricing decisions and increases the quality of price decision-making.
 It provides and accounts of all variables needed through advanced machine learning to produce the most accurate airline personalized dynamic pricing decisions.
 This in turn protects your hard-earned volumes and margins.

 - Easily manageable – Manually operating such a pricing strategy is virtually impossible.
-With an airline personalized Dynamic Pricing software, airlines can easily manage the effective pricing of hundreds of thousands of products at a time and alter their prices accordingly in real time.
+With an airline personalized Dynamic Pricing software, airlines can easily manage the effective pricing of hundreds of thousands of products at a time and alter their prices accordingly in real-time.

-By not utilizing the readily available resource of rich customer behavior data you hold into your pricing strategy, you are potentially letting slip an advanced high tech tool that could be saving and earning you millions more.
+By not utilizing the readily available resource of rich customer behaviour data you hold into your pricing strategy, you are potentially letting slip an advanced high tech tool that could be saving and earning you millions more.

 Challenges – Adapting Personalized Pricing strategy